 1. Research, research, research!

 Technology companies spend more on research and development than any other industry in the US.
 Given the rapid advancements in technology today, it’s important to research vendors to understand what their products offer.
-You should also request a Voluntary Product Accessibility Template (VPAT) from vendors to show how their products meet relevant Section 508 standards and accessibility guidelines.
+You should also request accessibility templates, such as a Voluntary Product Accessibility Template (VPAT®), from vendors to show how their products meet relevant Section 508 standards and accessibility guidelines.
 Section508.gov has great resources to help you in this step of your procurement process.

 - How to Conduct Accessibility Market Research on vendors using the Vendor Accessibility Resource Center (VARC);